WinVector/PDSwR2/RenderedExamples/c10_Exploring_advanced_methods.md

 #   example.
 The default is 500 trees.

 # Note 5:
-#   Specify that each node of a tree must have a minimum
+#   Specify that each node of a tree must have a minimum of 7 elements to be compatible with the
-#   of 7 elements, to be compatible with the default minimum node size that rpart()
-#   uses on this training set.
+#   default minimum node size that rpart() uses on this training set.

 # Note 6:
 #   Tell the algorithm to save information to be used for